-- 1. Attend the required self-help support meetings weekly (two to three times per week depending on current phase) throughout the entire program.
+- 1. Attend two self-help support meetings weekly throughout the entire program.
 You are encouraged to attend 12-step meetings, such as AA, NA, HA, MA or CA; however, you can also attend other self-help support meetings, such as SMART Recovery, Celebrate Recovery or SOS (Save Our Selves). - 2.
-The required self-help meetings must occur on separate days of the week.
-You may attend more than one meeting in one day; however, these will not full-fill the required weekly self-help meeting requirements. - 3.
-You must attend at least one DTC/HHS Alumni meeting per month.
+The two required self-help meetings must occur on separate days of the week.
+You may attend more than one meeting in one day; however, this will not full-fill the twice weekly self-help meeting requirement. - 3.
+You must attend at least one ATC/HHS Alumni meeting per month.
 This may full-fill one of your weekly attendance requirements. - 4.
-Fill out the self-help group attendance slips completely with the group name, location, date, time and secretary's name, signature and phone number.
+Fill out the Self-Help Group Attendance Slips completely with the group name, location, date, time and secretary's signature.
 Also, include any contact you have had with your sponsor during that week.
 Your responses for categories 'How I was helped' and 'How I helped others' need to be a minimum of two sentences.
 Slips which are not filled out completely will not be accepted and will be given back to the participant to finish filling out. - 5.
-Slips are due by 11:59 P.M. each Monday.
-Turn in your self-help group attendance slips on a weekly basis.
+Slips are due by 5:00 P.M. each Wednesday.
+Turn in your Self-Help Group Attendance Slips on a weekly basis.
+Any meetings attended after 5:00 P.M. on Wednesday will be turned in the following week.
 Failure to turn in your self-help attendance slips on a weekly basis will likely result in a sanction. - 6.
-You can turn slips in via the following methods: - In person at WCS - Fax to 262-544-9456 - Email to srickaby@wiscs.org, and hslusar@wiscs.org - (Please email EVERY case manager, not just one) - Mail to WCS Drug Treatment Court 414 W. Moreland Blvd Room 200 Waukesha, WI 53188 - 7.
+You can turn slips in via the following methods: - In person at WCS - Fax to: 262-544-9456 - Email to: kgusse@wiscs.org and kkeck@wiscs.org - Mail to: WCS Alcohol Treatment Court 414 W. Moreland Blvd Room 200 Waukesha, WI 53188 - 7.
 If you fax or email your slips, you need to hold onto all of the originals.
 You are expected to be able to provide the hardcopy to staff if requested at any time while you are in the program. - 8.
-Obtain a sponsor or temporary sponsor in Phase 2 and contact them weekly throughout the entire program.
-You will not be promoted to Phase 3 until you have found a sponsor or temporary sponsor.
+Obtain a sponsor or temporary sponsor during Phase 1 and contact them weekly throughout the entire program.
+You will not be promoted to Phase 2 until you have found a sponsor or temporary sponsor.
 Record your weekly contact with your sponsor on the Self-Help Group Attendance Slips.